Einstein gravity as a gauge theory for the conformal group: Abstract

 \section{Abstract}

-Common wisdom suggests that General Relativity in dimension $n=p+q$ can be formulated as a gauge theory for the conformal group $\SO\left(p+1,q+1\right)$, along with an additional field reducing the structure group down to the Poincaré group $\ISO\left(p,q\right)$.
-In this paper, we propose a new variational principle for Einstein geometry which realizes this expectation.
-Importantly, as opposed to previous treatments in the literature, our action functional does not require any implicit constraints on gauge fields.
+General Relativity in dimension $n = p + q$ can be formulated as a gauge theory for the conformal group $\SO\left(p+1,q+1\right)$, along with an additional field reducing the structure group down to the Poincaré group $\ISO\left(p,q\right)$.
+In this paper, we propose a new variational principle for Einstein geometry which realizes this fact.
+Importantly, as opposed to previous treatments in the literature, our action functional gives first order field equations and does not require supplementary constraints on gauge fields, such as torsion-freeness.

-Our approach is based on a ``first order formulation'' of conformal tractor geometry.
-Accordingly, it provides a straightforward variational derivation of the tractor version of Einstein equation.
-Here we follow a gauge theory perspective, defining the tractor bundle a priori in terms of an abstract principal bundle, and providing an identification with the usual conformal tractor bundle via a dynamical soldering form.
-This can also be seen as a generalization of the so called Cartan-Palatini formulation to General Relativity in which the ``internal'' orthogonal group $\SO\left(p,q\right)$ is extended to an appropriate parabolic subgroup $P\subset\SO\left(p+1,q+1\right)$ of the conformal group.
+Our approach is based on the ``first order formulation'' of conformal tractor geometry.
+Accordingly, it provides a straightforward variational derivation of the tractor version of the Einstein equation.
+To achieve this, we review the standard theory of tractor geometry with a gauge theory perspective, defining the tractor bundle a priori in terms of an abstract principal bundle and providing an identification with the standard conformal tractor bundle via a dynamical soldering form.
+This can also be seen as a generalization of the so called Cartan-Palatini formulation of General Relativity in which the ``internal'' orthogonal group $\SO\left(p,q\right)$ is extended to an appropriate parabolic subgroup $P\subset\SO\left(p+1,q+1\right)$ of the conformal group.